The Key to Happiness: 10 Essential Steps for a Purposeful Life

 10. Realism

-Realism according to Google, is defined as the attitude or practice of accepting a situation as it is and being prepared to deal with it accordingly.
+According to Google, realism is the attitude or practice of accepting a situation as it is and being prepared to deal with it accordingly.

-Only after you have mastered steps one through nine, can you appreciate step ten.
-Because being objective and pragmatic are essential to elevated thinking.
-It is only at this step that you are no longer see things one sided, you're capable of being in healthy relationships because you can have healthy conversations.
+Only after you have mastered steps one through nine can you appreciate step ten.
+Being objective and pragmatic are essential to elevated thinking.
+It is only at this step that you no longer see things one-sided.
+You're capable of being in healthy relationships because you can have healthy conversations.

-And I know some probably assumed that realism referred to being "realistic", and while that can be true, it is easy to get away from what that means, and associate realism as a negative.
-Especially because we learn that everyone's idea of "realistic" doesn't look the same.
+I know some probably assumed that realism referred to being "realistic."
+While that can be true, it is easy to get away from what that means and associate realism with a negative, especially because we learn that everyone's idea of "realistic" doesn't look the same.

-The challenge of realism is that you are constantly being forced to hear and attempt to understand someone else's prospective.
+The challenge of realism is that you are constantly being forced to hear and attempt to understand someone else's perspective.
 You are essentially practicing all steps presented before in one.
 So you learn to agree to disagree.
-But in this step you are heavily challenged to be more conscious of how others see you and interact with others in a way that benefits them.
+But in this step, you are heavily challenged to be more conscious of how others see you and interact with others in a way that benefits them.

 What does that look like?
-Well, your conversations shift from proving points, to understanding perspectives and relating to others.
-You'll ultimately disassociate from the negative "self"cycle altogether.
+Your conversations shift from proving points to understanding perspectives and relating to others.
+You'll ultimately disassociate from the negative "self" cycle altogether.

 Growth comes at a cost, and the most important price you will pay is loss of comfort.

-But remember, the process of growth does not guarantee that you will be accepted by others.
+But remember, the growth process does not guarantee that others will accept you.
 That is why self-love and acceptance are so critical.
-And because everyone won't grow at the same rate, as you master these steps you learn to identify individuals in this process who are willing or unwilling to understand and accept you.
-So you ultimately learn when to walk away so as not to waste your time.
+And because everyone won't grow at the same rate, as you master these steps, you learn to identify individuals in this process who are willing or unwilling to understand and accept you.
+So you ultimately know when to walk away not to waste your time.

 Comments